grpc/grpc-java/examples/example-oauth/README.md

 ==============================================

 This example illustrates a simple OAuth2-based authentication implementation in gRPC using server interceptor.
-It uses the Google OAuth2 library to create OAuth2 Credentials.
+It uses the Google OAuth2 library since it already has the OAuth2 semantics which makes it easy to illustrate the OAuth2 flow.
+The example creates an OAuth2 credentials using the library and converts it to gRPC CallCredentials.
+However, if you may use your own OAuth2 implementation, so use of Google OAuth2 library is not necessary.

 The example requires grpc-java to be pre-built.
 Using a release tag will download the relevant binaries from a maven repository.
 But if you need the latest SNAPSHOT binaries you will need to follow